 I was proud, but shocked.
 My five-year-old’s pre-K teacher revealed my son was performing a few levels above his grade.

 Genes make up a huge part of who we are, but that doesn’t mean parents are completely helpless.
 We can still play a big part in helping kids thrive and use their talents and skills.

 The best part?
 It doesn’t need tons of money, the latest apps, enrichment activities or extracurricular activities.
 What works stems from a loving, supportive environment with a belief in his abilities.

-How to raise a smart child
+How to raise a bright child

 I realized many of the tips I’ve applied about learning encourage my son’s success in school, such as:

-Praise effort, not innate ability.
+1. Praise effort, not innate ability

 Parents think they can hand children permanent confidence—like a gift—by praising their brains and talent.
 It doesn’t work, and in fact has the opposite effect.
 It makes children doubt themselves as soon as anything is hard or anything goes wrong.
 If parents want to give their children a gift, the best thing they can do is to teach their children to love challenges, be intrigued by mistakes, enjoy effort, and keep on learning.